miniwdl-ext/miniwdl-aws/README.md

 `miniwdl-aws-submit` detects other infrastructure details (task queue, EFS access point, IAM role) based on the workflow queue; see `miniwdl-aws-submit --help` for additional options to override those defaults.

+If the specified WDL source code is an existing local .wdl or .zip file, it'll be automatically encoded in the workflow job definition.
+Given a .wdl file, the tool runs `miniwdl zip` on it to include any imported WDL files.
+Use `miniwdl zip --input file.json` directly to also include a JSON file with default workflow inputs.

 Arguments not consumed by `miniwdl-aws-submit` are *passed through* to `miniwdl run` inside the workflow job; as are environment variables whose names begin with `MINIWDL__`, allowing override of any [miniwdl configuration option](https://miniwdl.readthedocs.io/en/latest/runner_reference.html#configuration) (disable wih `--no-env`).
 See [miniwdl_aws.cfg](miniwdl_aws.cfg) for various options preconfigured in the workflow job container.

 EFS is mounted at `/mnt/efs` in the workflow and task jobs.
-Files already resident on EFS can be used as workflow inputs with their `/mnt/efs` paths (which may not exist on the submitting laptop).
+Files already resident on EFS can be used as workflow inputs with their `/mnt/efs` paths (which may not exist on the submitting machine), although s3:// URIs are more commonly used.

 ## Run directories on EFS